 \section{Ionic Interaction Approach}

-On the other hand, approaches which more rigorously treat non-local electrostatics and excluded volume effects have existed for quite some time, which overcome the deficiencies of simple LDA approaches~\cite{Pedro2020,Bui2025}.
+On the other hand, approaches which more rigorously treat non-local electrostatics and excluded volume effects have existed for quite some time, which overcome the deficiencies of simple LDA approaches~\cite{Girotto2018,Frydel2012,Girotto2017,Pedro2020,Bui2025}.
 Charged hard sphere models (such as the restricted primitive model) have also been extensively studied for concentrated electrolytes~\cite{hartel2023anomalous}.
 The solution of such approaches can be difficult, however, and applying these methods to electrokinetics or other phenomena is challenging.
 Recently, however, approximations of such approaches have been able to attain a similar accuracy, but at an ease of implementation and solution~\cite{Pedro2020,Bui2025}.

-One such example is the so-called weighted density approximation (WDA) of de Souza et al.~\citenum{Pedro2020}.
-At linear response, a fourth-order modified Poisson-Bolztmann equation was derived, with a screening length of $\lambda_D/\lambda_s = (1 \pm \sqrt{1 - 4(d/\sqrt{24}\lambda_D)^2})/2(d/\sqrt{24}\lambda_D)^2$, where $\lambda_D$ is the Debye length and $d$ is the ion diameter.
-Clearly, this was also not able to rationalize the ``anomalous underscreening'' paradox, but unlike the BSK~\cite{Bazant2011} approach the length-scale of the screening length is tied to the ion diameter, $d$~\cite{Pedro2020}.
+One such example is the so-called weighted density approximation (WDA) of de Souza \textit{et al.}~\citenum{Pedro2020}.
+At linear response, a fourth-order modified Poisson-Boltzmann equation was derived, with a screening length of $\lambda_D/\lambda_s = (1 \pm \sqrt{1 - 4(d/\sqrt{24}\lambda_D)^2})/2(d/\sqrt{24}\lambda_D)^2$, where $\lambda_D$ is the Debye length and $d$ is the ion diameter.
+Clearly, this was also not able to rationalize the ``anomalous underscreening'' paradox, but unlike the BSK~\cite{Bazant2011} approach the screening length is directly tied to the ion diameter, $d$~\cite{Pedro2020}.
 As seen in Fig.~\ref{fig:3}a)-c), its predicted ionic layering and differential capacitance agreed remarkably well against simulations of charged Lennard-Jones spheres.
-A key advantage of this approach is that it is not significantly my difficult to solve for than LDA modified Poisson-Boltzmann approaches, making it attractive to apply to complicated processes, and systems with water~\cite{pedro2022polar}.
+A key advantage of this approach is that it is not significantly more difficult to solve than LDA modified Poisson-Boltzmann approaches, making it attractive to apply to complicated processes, and systems with water~\cite{pedro2022polar}.